Acai Chia Breakfast Bowl

 Directions:

 Place ¼ cup of coconut milk in a high-speed blender with acai berry packets, bananas and chia seeds.
 Blend on high until creamy to make bowl base.
 Add more milk as needed to reach your desired consistency.
-Transfer to a bowl and top with banana, raspberries and mango or any of your favorite fruit medley.
+Transfer to a bowl and top with banana, blueberries, mango, and an extra sprinkle of chia seeds or any of your favorite toppings.

 Related Posts